Download this travel article on herb tours for your publication or website. FREE

 Over two days, my wife and I visit 10 charming inns to sample a rainbow of herb-based dishes, pick up recipes, and take away seeds and cuttings to grow herbs at home.
 The bonus: a chance to check out the inns – visitors can wander around the properties – and savour gorgeous Mount Washington Valley scenery.

-The tour is one of Yankee Magazine’s top 20 New England events, and the sixth edition, to be heldJune 7 and 8, promises to be better than ever.
-Visits to breweries, family farms, an organic market, even a chocolatier, have been added to the mix.
+Visits to breweries, family farms, an organic market, even a chocolatier, have now been added to the mix.

 Cox points out there’s such a bounty of local produce – meats, maple syrup, cheese and produce – that the innkeepers decided to highlight it, too.

 The herb tour traditionally attracts about 100 participants, Cox says.
 But the 10 inns mount a similar holiday cookie tour each December which attracts four times that number.
 Innkeepers hope the newer spring tour eventually reaches that size.

 At the moment, however, the low number means the self-guided tour never seems crowded or rushed.
 Participants can sign up for a weekend package at any of the participating inns, each independently owned, or can pay $40 to drop by every inn without staying at one.

 Armed with detailed driving directions provided when you register, you’ll drive to five inns each day.
 With less than 35 kilometres separating the two most distant properties, it’s not difficult to fit them all in, and enjoy scenic back country roads at the same time.

 Each inn is assigned an herb, which changes each year.
 “Innkeepers submit three choices and usually get first or second choice,” Cox says.
 Each innkeeper prepares a couple of dishes using their herb, which visitors sample, and hands out the recipes and seeds or starter plants.